kobsio/kobs/docs/getting-started/configuration/hub.md

 # hub

 The hub can be configured using a configuration file in yaml format, command-line arguments and environment variables.
-The configuration file is mainly used to provide the information about all satellites.
-The command-line arguments and environment variables are used to customize the log behavior, tracing, authentication, etc.

 ## Command-line Arguments and Environment Variables